OptimisticLock/GeometryD/README.md

     In my design, I made a wild bet that lines and circular arcs won't be sufficient long term, and more edge types, e.g. elliptic curves, will be needed.
 I made some adjustments for that, avoiding hard-coding "Line" and "Arc" throughout the code and instead instantiating lines and arcs dynamically.
 In retrospect, that *was* overengineering and a major YAGNI violation, I don't even know if my bet is accurate, and it probably wasn't a good idea.
 (I guess I did it because I was on my own time and I wanted to experiment and see if it's feasible to do reasonably complex OO in ES6).

+ Edit: That was a mistake.
+I really didn't need it, and the cost  of the experiment turned much higher than anticipated.

 ### Latest SVG renderer snapshot